Xi reaffirms China's guiding principle for Hong Kong - ExBulletin

 This is Lee’s first trip to the capital to deliver an annual year-end report to executives.

-Xi praised Lee’s government for its pragmatism and dedication to safeguarding national security.
+Xi praised the Lees government for its pragmatism and dedication to safeguarding national security.
 He also highlighted the new administration’s efforts to revitalize the city’s economy and address public concerns.

 These show the new vitality of the ruling patriots in Hong Kong, he said.